outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- for an example of a treatment strategy, the following are probably useful intents across different cancers:
-		- a substance to downregulate PCNA (d-limonene, EGCG, withaferin)
+		- a substance to downregulate PCNA (d-limonene, EGCG, withaferin, berberine, tetrandrine)
-		- a MGMT inhibitor (disulfiram, resveratrol + temozolomide)
+		- a MGMT inhibitor (disulfiram, resveratrol/withaferin + temozolomide)
+		- an angiogenesis inhibitor (withaferin, EGCG, calestrol, uncaria tomentosa)
 		- a Wnt pathway inhibitor (celastrol)
+		- a TRPV2 inhibitor (piperlongumine)
+		- substances that suppress STAT3 (turmeric, resveratrol)
+		- substances that suppress NK-κB, NF-jB, MAPK, cyclin D1, PI-3K/AKT, EGFR, GSK-3b (turmeric)
+		- substances that upregulate Bax and suppress Bcl-2 (saffron/crocin)
-		- a p53 activator (astaxanthin, ginger, resveratrol, withaferin)
+		- a p53 activator (astaxanthin, ginger, resveratrol, withaferin, berberine)
-		- a EGFR inhibitor (astragalus, celastrol), a generally useful anti-cancer compound (withaferin, celastrol)
+		- a EGFR inhibitor (celastrol, turmeric, resveratrol, astragalus, gallic acid, ginsenoside, tetrandine, quercetin)

 		- avoiding carcinogenic substances once cancer is active (which means fasting and also avoiding nutrients in vitamins/supplements such as b-vitamins like b6/12, and basically all protein and fats like linoleic acid as well as carbs, and the amino acids like methionine listed below, and avoiding p53 inhibitors like olive oil)
 		- these are probably useful substances for treating cancer (assuming no liver/kidney damage which would contraindicate temozolomide, disulfiram, baicelein, celastrol, and ashwagandha)
-		    - also baicalein, a glycogen phosphorylase/glycogenolysis inhibitor, can have activity against cancers with resistance to temozolomide due to a positive O6-methylguanine-DNA methyltransferase (MGMT) status

 		- I used a fast + celastrol/withaferin to useful effect with brain cancer, regardless of other substances (other substances were useful, like baicalein/turmeric/ginger, but I avoided them to avoid excess organ damage from multiple supplements)
 			- https://www.amazon.com/Thunder-Tripterygium-Wilfordii-Anti-inflammatory-Immunosuppressive/dp/B0145XJQZ2/
 			- https://www.amazon.com/Gaia-Herbs-Ashwagandha-Liquid-Capsules/dp/B06XSTTX7C/
+			- also avoiding excess heat seemed to help (keeping temperature below 76 F), because heat shock proteins can help cancer grow

 	- as an example of why you need to look up everything youre consuming: